Student Resources

 After the accommodation request has been approved, students may access the Hanover portal, Accommodate.

-Students may request an appointment with staff, pick-up class notes, test booking and upload documentation.
+Students may request an appointment with staff and upload required documentation.

 Disclosures to AS are completely confidential and will never appear on a student’s college record.
 For more information, Email Accessibility Services or call 812.866.6836.